hashicorp/terraform-website/content/source/docs/cloud/api/users.md

 # Users API

-Terraform Enterprise (TFE)'s user objects do not contain any identifying information about a user, other than their TFE username and avatar image; they are intended for displaying names and avatars in contexts that refer to a user by ID, like lists of team members or the details of a run.
+Terraform Cloud's user objects do not contain any identifying information about a user, other than their Terraform Cloud username and avatar image; they are intended for displaying names and avatars in contexts that refer to a user by ID, like lists of team members or the details of a run.
 Most of these contexts can already include user objects via an `?include` parameter, so you shouldn't usually need to make a separate call to this endpoint.

 ## Show a User